-- 1. If a student is injured on campus, or during clinical or work experience, he/she should notify the instructor immediately.
+- If a student is injured on campus, or during clinical or work experience, he/she should notify the instructor immediately.
 The student shall confer with the faculty member regarding need for follow-up care or first aid.
 Prior to leaving the campus or the facility, an accident report will be completed by the faculty.
 The report will be filed with the school and the agency. - 2.
 A doctor's certificate is required for any illness of three or more consecutive school days to enable the student to return to class or clinical.
 The doctor's certificate must be given to the instructor before the student returns to class or clinical.
 Frequent absences due to illness may also require a doctor's certificate.
 This student must meet the standards of the current attendance policy. - 3.
-A student who has physical limitations due to injury or illness will not be allowed to attend clinical experiences.
-Any student with limitations who is under a physician's care must be released prior to the performance of clinical duties. - 4.
+Students must be able to provide care for patients in a safe manner.
+Students must be cleared by a physician to attend clinical.
+Students may not wear orthopedic braces or casts while on the clinical unit.
+This is an infection control risk. - 4.
 A student who has a change in physical or mental health should have a medical excuse from the health care provider concerning any limitations, restrictions or the discontinuing of those restrictions or limitations.
 A student may not attend clinical if he/she has a lifting restriction or is unable to wash his/her hands due to a brace or other device - 5.
 A student may be required to submit to blood testing for chemical screening if there is reason to believe that he/she may be impaired. - 6.
 Any student who is sick from a communicable illness should not attend class or clinical. - 7.
 Any student who has a change in their health status may be referred to their primary care provider for evaluation.
 The student will need to bring a note from the provider indicating that he/she remains fit to provide safe client care, prior to returning to clinical. - 8.
-If a student has a medical condition that requires them to miss clinical time, this requires planning on the part of the student and the Coordinator.
-It is the student's responsibility to forward to the Coordinator all clinical days that will be missed for medical appointments/reasons as well as a list of available dates for clinical make-up days.
-This communication is the student's responsibility.
+Occasionally, students need to miss class and clinical time for valid medical reasons.
+The student and Coordinator will work together to determine a plan of action (if feasible).